fireblock29/My_SIEM/README.md

 - **Security note**
   - Elasticsearch security is disabled for simplicity; do not expose ports 9200/5601 to the internet.

+- **Latest logs not visible in Kibana**
+  - In Kibana, set the time range (top-right) so the To value is Now (use a relative range like “Last 15 minutes”).
+If the To is a fixed timestamp in the past, new events won’t appear.
+Optionally enable Auto-refresh (e.g., every 10s).

 ## Customize / Extend